Ghini/ghini.desktop/doc/use_cases-jbq.rst

          .. image:: images/accession-source-collection.png

-         Once you choose or create the conctact information, this section deploys more options, here you can specify the region, where you can choose the country of origin, and a specific location within the region, georeferencing information (including the GPS data),
+         Once you choose or create the contact information, this section deploys more options, here you can specify the region, where you can choose the country of origin, and a specific location within the region, georeferencing information (including the GPS data),